 \end{thm}

 A metric on a finite set $\{a^1,a^2,\dots,a^n\}$, can be described by the matrix with components

-which we will call the \emph{decrypting matrix} .
-The set of decrypting matrices of all metrics that admit a distance preserving map into a $\Alex{0}$ or a $\CAT{0}$ space form a convex cone.
-The latter follows since the rescalings and products of $\Alex{0}$ (or $\CAT{0}$) spaces are $\Alex{0}$ (or $\CAT{0}$ correspondingly).
-This convexity gives hope that the cone admits an explicit description.
-At the moment only some necessary and sufficient conditions are known; for more on this see our paper \cite{akp-kirszbraun} and the paper of Nina Lebedeva, Vladimir Zolotov and the second author~\cite{LPZ}.
+which we will call the \emph{associated matrix}.
+The set of associated matrices of all metrics that admit a distance-preserving map into a $\Alex{0}$ or a $\CAT{0}$ space form a convex cone.
+The latter follows since the rescalings and products of $\Alex{0}$ (or $\CAT{0}$) spaces are $\Alex{0}$ (or $\CAT{0}$ respectively).
+This convexity gives a bit of hope that the cone admits an explicit description.

+For the 5-point $\CAT{0}$ case, the (2+2)-comparison is a necessary and sufficient condition.
+This was proved by Tetsu Toyoda \cite{toyoda}; another proof was found by Nina Lebedeva and the third author \cite{lebedeva-petrunin:toyoda}.
+For the 5-point $\Alex{0}$ case, the (1+4)-comparison is a necessary and sufficient condition; it was proved by Nina Lebedeva and the third author \cite{lebedeva-petrunin:5CBB}.
+Starting from the 6-point case, only some necessary and some sufficient conditions are known; for more on the subject see \cite{alexander-kapovitch-kirszbraun, lebedeva-petrunin:toyoda, lebedeva-petrunin-zolotov}.

 The following conjecture (if true) would give the right generality for Kirszbraun's theorem (\ref{thm:kirsz+}).
-Roughly it states that the example \ref{example:SS_+}, is the only obstacle for extending short map.
+It states that the example \ref{example:SS_+} is the only obstacle to extending short maps.